conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

 Using Custom Color Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Option 1: Using Built-in Color Systems**

-You can create your own color system or use the built-in one:
+You can mix custom hex colors with the built-in color systems:

 .. code-block:: python

     from qdarkstyle.palette import Palette
-    from qdarkstyle.colorsystem import Gray, Blue, Green
+    from qdarkstyle.colorsystem import Gray, Blue

     class ForestTheme(Palette):
         """Forest-inspired theme with custom and built-in colors."""